Florida homestead status is an important concept that appears in three different sections of the Florida State Constitution.

 Article VII, Section 6 of the State Constitution extends homestead protection to "every person who has the legal or equitable title to real estate and maintains thereon the permanent residence of the owner, or another legally or naturally dependent upon the owner..."
-Accordingly, to qualify you must own the real estate and make it you principle residence for yourself.
+Accordingly, to qualify you must own the real estate and make it your principal residence for yourself.
 You can own it individually or jointly or as the beneficiary of a trust holding the title.

 TAX ASSESSMENT SAVINGS